Skip to content

 On March 6, 2026, industrial manufacturer Griswold Controls appeared on the leak site of the genesis Ransomware Group, with attackers claiming to have exfiltrated internal files during a ransomware incident at the company that produces valves and flow-control technology for HVAC and irrigation systems.

-Confirmed Details of the Incident
+Reported Details of the Incident

 Public reporting indicates the listing includes samples of data allegedly taken from Griswold Controls networks.
-The exact number of individuals whose information was exposed remains unknown, as the company has not released a formal notification detailing the scope.
+The exact number of individuals whose information may have been exposed remains unknown, as the company has not released a formal notification detailing the scope.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records, though such files frequently contain names, contact details, contracts, employee information, and technical documentation that can be repurposed for further attacks.

 The genesis Ransomware Group posted the Griswold Controls entry on its dark-web leak site, following its standard practice of publishing proof of compromise when victims do not meet extortion demands.
 No confirmed timeline for the initial breach has been made public, though ransomware incidents of this type typically involve weeks or months between intrusion and public listing.